PabloEfrei/cloud-and-big-data-architectures-project/README.md

 we understand that that the prefixes are documents/* and images/*, meaning that the object are stocked in folders documents and images.

-#### Question : What actions are allowed for IAM users based on this policy?
+#### Questions : What actions are allowed for IAM users based on this policy?
 How are the resource ARNs constructed?

     {
       "Version": "2012-10-17",